TaitoUnited/react-native-template/README.md

 ### Processes

 > NOTE: Only non-trivial processes need to be described here (e.g. scheduled batch processing), though it might be a good idea to describe one or two basic scenarios also.
+Architecture is the main focus here.
+User stories should be documented elsewhere (e.g. wiki).

 #### Basic Scenario